brettgohre/still_life_rendering_gqn/README.md

 # acknowledgements

-Many thanks to the Deepmind authors, Oliver Groth, and Ștefan Săftescu.
+Many thanks to the DeepMind authors, Oliver Groth, and Ștefan Săftescu.
 Without them this 4-week project would not have been possible.

 Paper: